 Rowdy crowds, mosh pits, and small spaces are a recipe for disaster.
 In between dodging fellow music fans and battling sunburn, the last thing anybody wants is to suffer from broken bones or any other type of significant injury.

-There is nothing worse than getting stuck in the middle of a mosh pit without any exit in sight.
+Nothing is worse than getting stuck in the middle of a mosh pit without any exit.
 Crowd surfing seems like fun until nobody catches you, and unexpectedly, you’re trampled under several people.
 One minute you’re having the time of your life, and also, in a blink of an eye, you experienced a severe injury to your back, neck, and head.

 Below are a few other injuries that can happen at music festivals: